Life-Threatening Illness: What to Tell Family, Friends

 Sharing Your Last Wishes

-At some point, there will come a time when you will want to share with your loved ones how you would like things to go at the end of your life: what kind of treatments you do and do not want and how you would like things handled once you have died.
+At some point, there may come a time when you will want to share with your loved ones how you would like things to go at the end of your life: what kind of treatments you do and do not want and how you would like things handled once you have died.
 Actually, these are conversations that many people should be having with their families even when they are healthy, experts say, but many do not.

 You can express your wishes using advance directives such as a living will or a medical power of attorney, but it's also important to talk directly with your closest loved ones about what you want.